garfieldius/typo3-snapshot/README.md

 The extension will add two new commands: `snapshot:create` and `snapshot:restore`.
 They can be invoked using the TYPO3 CLI script:
 `./vendor/bin/typo3 snapshot:create|restore`.
-If the bin-dir setting is changed in the composer.json manifest, the commands listed here must be adjusted accordingly.
+If the bin-dir setting is changed in the composer.json manifest, the commands listed here must be run accordingly.

 ### Creating a snapshot

-Running `snapshot:create` will create a snapshot inside the folder `snapshot/`, which is inside `ROOT_PATH/var` or `DOCUMENT_ROOT/typo3temp/var` depending on the setup.
+Running `snapshot:create` will create a snapshot inside the folder `snapshot/`, which is inside `ROOT_PATH/var` or `DOCUMENT_ROOT/typo3temp/var`, depending on the setup.
 A snapshot has a name, which is determined by the name of the folder its data is in.